SQream/sqream_docs/connecting_to_sqream/client_drivers/odbc/index.rst

           * Windows Server 2019

    * - Linux
-     -    * Red Hat Enterprise Linux (RHEL) 7
+     -    * Red Hat Enterprise Linux (RHEL) 7/8
-          * CentOS 7
-          * Ubuntu 16.04
-          * Ubuntu 18.04

-Other distributions may also work, but are not officially supported by SQream.
+Other distributions may also work, but are not officially supported by SQreamDB.

 Getting the ODBC driver
 =======================

-The SQream ODBC driver is distributed by your SQream account manager.
+The SQreamDB ODBC driver is distributed by your SQreamDB account manager.
 Before contacting your account manager, verify which platform the ODBC driver will be used on.
-Go to `SQream Support <https://sqream.atlassian.net/servicedesk/>`_ or contact your SQream account manager to get the driver.
+Go to `SQreamDB Support <https://sqream.atlassian.net/servicedesk/>`_ or contact your SQreamDB account manager to get the driver.

 The driver is provided as an executable installer for Windows, or a compressed tarball for Linux platforms.
 After downloading the driver, follow the relevant instructions to install and configure the driver for your platform: